-K&B Molded Products Trends Toward the Future, CAGR of 5.36% Estimated Through 2018
+K&B Molded Products Trends Toward the Future of the Plastics Industry, CAGR of 5.36% Estimated Through 2018

 Analysts at TechNavio have confirmed the trend: the Global Injection Molded Plastics Market is on the rise, with a compound annual growth rate (CAGR) of 5.36% by 2018.